 When we think about work-related injuries, most of us may not regard the health care industry as being the type of work that is highly susceptible to hazards and injuries.
 However, recent studies have shown that when it comes to serious and debilitating injuries, health care workers are as much at risk if not more compared to many other jobs such as firefighting, which is perceived as an injury-prone job.
 There is no question that nurses, nursing assistants and other health care workers have physically demanding jobs.

 Dangerous conditions in hospitals, nursing homes or assisted living facilities can result in serious injuries or even lead to permanent disabilities.
 At Oktanyan Der-Grigorian Law Group, Inc. we understand the challenges that health care workers face.
-We are here to serve as your advocates and can help you secure the compensation you need for paying medical bills and other expenses.
-We represent injured clients around Southern California.
-We are happy to help you every step of the way when filing workers comp claim.
-Call us at 818-230-2428 to find out how we can help you.
+We are here to serve as your workers comp attorney and can help you secure the compensation you need for paying medical bills and other expenses.
+We’ve represented injured clients around Southern California and will be happy to help you every step of the way when filing workers comp claim.
+Call us at (818) 230-2428 to find out how we can help you.

 According to the U.S. Centers for Disease Control and Prevention (CDC), health care is the fastest growing sector of the U.S. economy, employing more than 18 million workers.
 Women represent nearly 80 percent of the U.S. health care work force.
 Health care workers face a number of dangers on the job including sharps injuries, toxic exposure, fires, back injuries, latex allergy, stress and even workplace violence.
 The CDC has found that cases of nonfatal occupational injury illness with healthcare workers are among the highest of any industry sector.

 Causes of Health Care Worker Injuries

 Here are some of the main causes of injuries in the healthcare field: